andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 incorporates protection of individuals and the clear conviction, to withhold from engagement with natural persons in society, if implied safety cannot be guaranteed.
+Does this make the university accountable like UCS is accountable?
+In the opinion of the author of this piece, absolutely!
+But not only the university of Utrecht as an organisation, but also the faculty of philosophy.
+They could have clearly warned the university, escalated if not taken serious, to society, and proof that that was done by way of an audit trail on the escalation procedures.
+Was this at all done?
+Did anyone care?
+Or is the excuse going to be given: "We didn't know, we didn't expect this to happen..." etc, etc, etc.

+### Society

+Because the concept of a university is a moral system in itself, if it comes to the moral obligation to offer education to natural persons in society, but not only to a moral system that offers it according to certain moral beliefs:
+Education for everyone, inclusion, able to pay for it etc..., but also a moral system that should take care of protecting natural persons from others.
+Hell is other people.
+How does society check that that moral system is adequate?
+To what extent is society responsible for the abuse and damage done to young women?

 Because the
 [faculty of philosophy](https://www.uu.nl/en/research/philosophy)